aiplanethub/5-week_Data_Science_Bootcamp/week-1/159-Linear Algebra & Basic Statistics.md

 **Basic definition:** Linear algebra is a sub-field of mathematics concerned with vectors, matrices, and linear transforms.

-### Do You Really Need Linear Algebra?
+### Do You Need Linear Algebra?

 * It depends on your goal.
-* If you just want to use AI and machine learning tools as a black box, you arguably just need enough math to figure out if your problem fits the model's premise.
+* If you want to use AI and machine learning tools as a black box, you arguably need just enough math to figure out if your problem fits the model's premise.
-* But, if you want to develop new ideas, Linear Algebra is a must-learn.
+* But, Linear Algebra is a must-learn if you want to develop new ideas.
 I don't mean you need to learn everything concerning math.
 Doing so, you will be stuck at everything and lose motivation towards other more important things like calculus/stats.
 * Mathematics in data science and machine learning is not about crunching numbers but about what is happening, why it's happening, and how we can play around with different things to obtain the desired results.

 ### Linear Algebra